Build a wellness program

 How do I create wellness policies?

 Use the resources below to help you complete the tasks to create or update wellness policies.
-For ideas on how to get started creating wellness policies, see Health-related Policies (Centers for Disease Control and Prevention).
+See Walk This Way for a resource on state and local policies that support wellness in and around the workplace.

 Task 6.1: Find and organize your current wellness policies